 Section 8.
 The duties and responsibility of the officers shall be as defined hereunder and in the Society Bylaws and as delineated by the AdCom.

 Section 9.
-The Vice-Presidents, as soon as expedient after election, shall, with exception of the Membership Committee, appoint the standing Committees provided by the Society Bylaws.
-The Society President shall appoint the Membership Committee as provided by the Society Bylaws.
+The Vice-Presidents, as soon as expedient after election, shall appoint the standing Committees provided by the Society Bylaws.
 Other special or ad hoc Committees may be authorized by vote of the AdCom and shall serve until their successors are appointed or the Committee dissolved.

 Section 10.
 The President shall be an ex-officio member of all Committees of the Society.
 The President is a member of the IEEE TAB and, when notified of a meeting of said Board, shall represent the Society at the meeting, or send an alternate in accordance with the process outlined in the TAB Operations Manual.